about poisons

 Very few.

 Re-evaluations of strychnine and Compound 1080, as being used to target predators, began in 2021.
-In it's initial decision, the Pest Management Regulatory Agency announced that it planned continue to register the use of strychnine and Compound 1080, despite recognizing widescale misuse and noncompliance at the provincial level.
+In it's final decision, the Pest Management Regulatory Agency announced that it planned continue to discontinue the use of strychnine, but continue to register the use of Compound 1080, despite recognizing widescale misuse and noncompliance at the provincial level.

 Many of us involved in the movement to end the use of predator poisons were shocked at this news, and have continued to engage on this issue.
 All voices are needed.